Prem-Neupane/Prem-Neupane/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=Prem-Neupane&label=Views&color=blue&style=plastic" alt="Prem-Neupane" /> </p>
 <h2> Namaskaar 🙏&nbsp;&nbsp; I'm Prem Neupane (:coffee::computer::bulb::heart:)</h2>

-💡 &nbsp;I like to explore new technologies and web-development solutions and quick tricks.\
+💡 &nbsp; I like to explore new technologies and web-development solutions and quick tricks.\
 🔭 I’m currently working in [GrafiOffshore Nepal](https://grafioffshorenepal.com/)\
-🎓 &nbsp;I'm currently studying Computer Science(Bsc CSIT) at the Nepathya College affilated by Tribhuwan University.\
+🎓 &nbsp;I'm currently studying Computer Science(Bsc CSIT) at the Nepathya College affiliated by Tribhuwan University.\
-🌱 &nbsp;I'm on track for learning more about Data Science with python.\
+🌱 &nbsp; I'm on track for learning more about Full Stack Developments.\
 👯 I’m looking to help & collaborate with others\
-🥅 2022 Goals: Contribute more to Open Source projects\
+🥅 2025 Goals: Contribute more to Open Source projects\
-✍️ &nbsp;In my free time, I pursue reading blogs as hobbies/side hustles.\
+✍️ &nbsp; In my free time, I pursue reading blogs as hobbies/side hustles.\
-✉️ &nbsp;You can shoot me an email at dev.premneupane.75@gmail.com!
+✉️ &nbsp; You can shoot me an email at dev.premneupane.75@gmail.com!
 I'll try to respond as soon as I can.
 <!-- 📄 &nbsp;Please have a look at my [Résumé](https://www.premneupane.com.np/resume.html) for more details about me.
 I'm open to feedback and suggestions! -->

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>